Aqxamid/Beats/README.md

 # Bop

-An offline-first music player for Android with on-device Wrapped recaps powered by flexible GGUF LLM support.
+An offline-first music player for Android with on-device Bop recaps powered by flexible GGUF LLM support.

 ## Features